SymboliCroissant/SymboliCroissant/README.md

-- 👋 Hi, I’m @SymboliCroissant
+- 👋 Hi, I’m @ianswimoore
 - 👀 I’m interested in machine learning and data science
 - 🌱 I’m currently learning Java in University and python and C++ on my own
 - 💞️ I’m looking to collaborate on interesting new projects to learn better skills